Home » Money management » Budgeting

 Finally…

-Successful budgeting is no rocket science; it is simple.
-You have to make sure that you earn more than you spend at all times.
+Successful budgeting is not rocket science; it is simple.
+You have to ensure that you always earn more than you spend.

-In this post, I tackled the spending part of this equation; will tell you about earning some other time.
-For now, it is important to remember that to budget like a boss you need to:
+In this post, I tackled the spending part of this equation and will tell you about earning some other time.
+For now, it is essential to remember that to budget like a boss, you need to:

 • Know your money;